guzman-raphael/sci-viz-demo/README.md

   - Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
   - `git clone` the codebase repository and open it in VSCode
   - Use the `Dev Containers extension` to `Reopen in Container` (More info in the `Getting started` included with the extension)
-  - Your environment will finish loading once the file tree is populated and the terminal become active??
+  - You will know your environment has finished loading once you see a terminal open related to `Running the postStartCommand` with a final message: `Done.
+Press any key to close the terminal`.